bd28/bld-apps/plan.md

   > _Note: Removed email address from contact page as requested to prevent spam._
 - [x] Refine responsive design
 - [x] Implement SEO optimization
-- [ ] Add animations and transitions for better UX
+- [x] Add animations and transitions for better UX
-  > _Note: Could add subtle animations for page transitions and hover effects._
+  > _Note: Added page transitions using the PageTransition component and hover animations for interactive elements._

 ### Phase 5: Legal Pages & Content
 - [x] Create Privacy Policy page
 - [x] Create Terms of Service page
-- [ ] Review and update content for accuracy
+- [x] Review and update content for accuracy
-  > _Note: Consider reviewing all page content for consistency and accuracy._
+  > _Note: All page content has been reviewed for consistency and accuracy._

 ### Phase 6: Testing & Deployment
 - [x] Test contact form functionality